To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The ICC’s chief prosecutor also alleged “war crimes of torture and related ill-treatment by US military forces deployed to Afghanistan and in secret detention facilities operated by the Central Intelligence Agency, principally in the 2003-2004 period, although allegedly continuing in some cases until 2014”.

 The ICC, set up in 2002, has been a tame, rather inefficient institution.
-It has completed proceedings against only 17 people, and has convicted just three.

 All 39 suspects indicted by the court have been African.
 Burundi, South Africa and The Gambia cited that history when they said they would no longer recognise the court’s jurisdiction.
 Bensouda’s report appears to be an attempt to show the court has a broader reach — but the reaction of the bigger powers has been predictable.